- Location: Inyo County, California

 |Envelope of Alt.||3.05||65.53||62.48||1.40|

 |Envelope of Alt.||0.00||76.20||76.20||3.27|

 Highlights of historical drilling results from Newmont, East Zone and Dragonfly

 Geology of the Mojave Project

-The Mojave property is underlain by a Palaeozoic, carbonate-dominated stratigraphic sequence of siltstone, shale, limestone, and conglomeratic units that have been subjected to multiple deformational events.
+The Mojave property is underlain by a Paleozoic, carbonate-dominated stratigraphic sequence of siltstone, shale, limestone, and conglomeratic units that have been subjected to multiple deformational events.
 The units are commonly folded and thrusted and are cut by late, steeply dipping, normal to strike-slip faults.
 Jurassic intrusive plug, dikes, and sills also locally disrupted the units.

 Gold mineralization at Mojave is typically oxide, sediment hosted, and structurally controlled by steeply dipping faults and lithologic contacts.
 The alteration, mineralization, and geochemistry have similarities to both Carlin and epithermal type gold systems.
-Polymetallic Au-Ag, Cu, and/or base-metal occurrences are also recognised on the property and typically form proximal to Jurassic intrusive units indicating the potential for porphyry and other intrusion-related mineralization.
+Polymetallic Au-Ag, Cu, and/or base-metal occurrences are also recognized on the property and typically form proximal to Jurassic intrusive units indicating the potential for porphyry and other intrusion-related mineralization.